-In most cases, proof of DBA must be obtained before you can start operating your business under a new name, so you may be wondering how to obtain a copy of your DBA.
+In most cases, proof of DBA must be obtained before you can start operating your business under a new name, so you may be wondering how to get a copy of my DBA online.
 Copy requests can be made in person, in writing or by fax or email through the county clerk or state department, but typically these requests for copies or certificates take up to 7 business days.

 For more information about DBAs browse GovDocFiling’s online information for answers to questions you may have, such as, “What is a Business Partnership?” or “What is a DBA?”.
 Simplify the process of applying for a DBA by using GovDocFiling.
 We are available 24/7 to answer any questions you might have about applying for a DBA.